rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 This structure follows the basic expected structure for ansible (this means ignoring AWX/Tower).
 If you are familiar with ansible already, you may already know how these files and directories work at an operational level.
 The gist of it is:

-* All playbooks should be in the root and import tasks from `./tasks` ief needed
+* All playbooks should be in the root and import tasks from `./tasks` if needed
 * Vars should be clearly defined where needed in vars, defaults, and/or playbooks
 * Files and templates should be created with a purpose
 * Handlers should be clearly defined and used